Lincoln Parish, New Brunswick

-Lincoln is a civil parish in Sunbury County, New Brunswick, Canada.
+Lincoln is a geographic parish in Sunbury County, New Brunswick, Canada.

-For governance purposes it is divided between the city of Fredericton and the local service districts of Rusagonis-Waasis and the parish of Lincoln, all of which are members of Regional Service Commission 11 (RSC11).
+Prior to the 2023 governance reform, for governance purposes it was divided between the city of Fredericton and the local service districts of Rusagonis-Waasis and the parish of Lincoln, all of which were members of Capital Region Service Commission (RSC11).

 Origin of name

 The parish may have been named for its proximity to York County, as the traditional English counties of Lincolnshire and Yorkshire shared a border.

-Another possible source is Lincoln, Massachusetts, former home of the Glasier family who settled there.
+Another possible source is Lincoln, Massachusetts, former home of Captain Benjamin Glasier whose family settled there in March 1776 as the American War of Independence was beginning.

 History

 Lincoln was erected in 1786 as one of Sunbury County's original parishes.
 It extended to Charlotte County and included most of Gladstone Parish.

 In 1835 the rear of the parish was included in the newly erected Blissville Parish.